-One date for peer review will be given to the IFSC coordinator from the program that would work for the agency.
+Two possible dates for peer review will be given to the IFSC coordinator from the program that would work for the organization.
 The program specialist should discuss with the program the availability of groups and home visits during the peer review process.